ansys/magnet-segmentation-toolkit/doc/source/Toolkit/index.rst

 API reference
 =============

-This section provides descriptions for the two APIs available for the Motor Segmentation Toolkit:
+This section provides descriptions of the two APIs available for the Motor Segmentation Toolkit:

-- **Toolkit API**: Contains the ``toolkit`` class, which provides methods for controlling the toolkit workflow.
+- **Toolkit API**: Contains the ``Toolkit`` class, which provides methods for controlling the toolkit workflow.
 In addition to methods for creating a new or connecting to an existing AEDT session, this API provides methods for automating the segmentation and skew of a 3D motor.